 If I could do it all over again, I would relish being single.

-I would stop feeling like I was missing something and I would stop feeling bad about myself for not being in a couple.
+I would stop feeling like I was missing something based on my relationship status and I would stop feeling bad about myself for not being in a couple.

 I foolishly thought that being in a relationship was validation that I was important and special.